MaxHalford/maxhalford.github.io/content/blog/weighted-sampling-without-replacement.md

 I therefore set out to find a nice and simple algorithm to implement in pure Python.
 I knew that weighted sampling with replacement can be done with [Vose's alias method](https://www.keithschwarz.com/darts-dice-coins/) -- which I have implemented [here](https://github.com/MaxHalford/vose) in Cython.
 I also knew that simple (non-weighted) sampling without replacement can be done with [reservoir sampling](https://en.wikipedia.org/wiki/Reservoir_sampling).
 But I'd never looked into weighted sampling without replacement.

-After some research, I found the algorithm of Efraimidis and Spirakis, which is succintely presented in section 3.2 of [this](https://arxiv.org/pdf/1012.0256.pdf) paper.
+After some research, I found the algorithm of Efraimidis and Spirakis, which is succinctly presented in section 3.2 of [this](https://arxiv.org/pdf/1012.0256.pdf) paper.
 It's very simple, and from what I can tell it runs in $\mathcal{O}(nlog(n))$ time.
 Here is a Python implementation:

 ```py
 import random